arantespp/arantespp.com/posts/blog/the-feynman-mental-model-technique.md

 The second requisite is the essence of the [Zettelkasten technique](/zettel/zettelkasten)—you write down your thoughts in notes and tags and connect them over time.
 The third requisite forces me to read, understand and summarize the topic well because my notes are public.
 But, even if I don't understand well and make some mistakes, being public allows others to show my understanding gaps and correct them.
 This is the magic of [learning in public](https://www.swyx.io/learn-in-public/).

 Your system's requisites may diverge a little bit.
 Depending on your choice, you can create a similar system [like this blog](https://github.com/arantespp/arantespp.com), use other tools like Notion or Obsidian, or even use paper notes.
-It doesn't matter which one you choose for yourself, as long as you eliminate most frictions and make your process easier.
+It doesn't matter which one you choose for yourself, as long as you eliminate the most friction and make your process easier.

 ### The Resistance

-The resistance is an internal battle we may have whenever we need to do cognitive tasks.
+Resistance is an internal battle we may have whenever we need to do cognitive tasks.
 We hit the wall and can't do anything, even if we create the most effective system.
 The resistance can assume the form of procrastination, perfectionism, indifference, doubts, or fear.
 I do recommend the book [The War of Art](/books/the-war-of-art), which talks about resistance and how to overcome it.

-The first step to overcoming the resistance is to be aware that it exists and that it can easily beat us.
+The first step to overcoming resistance is to be aware that it exists and that it can easily beat us.
 It doesn't matter if we create the best system in the world, plan our calendar and use the best tools.
 Nothing else matters if we get blocked and can't start doing our tasks.

-The second step that worked for me is to create a strong vision of what we deep want, our burning desire, and use it to support our motivation.
+The second step is to create a strong vision of what we deeply want, our burning desire, and use it to support our motivation.
 Our systems also will help us fight against resistance—that's why we should create an environment that makes us do our job without much effort.

 The most interesting part is that the resistance has tremendous power before starting our work.
 But, once we commit and start doing our job, it loses power.
 So, ultimately, it's more difficult to sit to do the work than to do it.

 ## Conclusion

 So this is the technique and the systems I've been creating for myself over the last years.
-I hope that this article helps you somehow, especially in improving your clear thinking—one of the best [meta-skills](/zettel/meta-skills) you can enhance for yourself.
+I hope this article helps you, especially in improving your clear thinking—one of the best [meta-skills](/zettel/meta-skills) you can enhance for yourself.
 I believe there is space to evolve this technique and the systems, and I'll keep working to find it.
 When I do, I share it with you in another blog post.